sh4rknado/Hackintosh-Lenovo-Y700-17ISK/README.md

 For work clover and Hackintosh :

-- 1) I install clover v5 after install
+- 1) Install clover V2.4K R4871
-- 2) I copy past the EFI folder into EFI BOOT
+- 2) Copy past the EFI folder into EFI BOOT
-- 3) Boot into the installer or MAC
+- 3) Reboot your computer

 This Clover Folder is the fork. the original Folder will be found here :